makersacademy/alexa-ruby-course/modules/2/walkthrough.md

 end
 ```

-Head to the Service Simulator (or any Alexa device) and see that you can now make a request to NumberFacts for random trivia about the number 42.
+Head to the Service Simulator (or any Alexa device) and see that you can now make a request to Number Facts for random trivia about the number 42.
 This is a great start!
 But what about trivia for other numbers?

 ## 2. Using built-in Slots to pass parameters to our application

 In section 1, we weren't able to pass any parameters to our application.
-As a result, we could only ask NumberFacts to tell us about ’42’.
+As a result, we could only ask Number Facts to tell us about ’42’.
 If a user wanted to know about any other number, Alexa would just tell them about 42.

 We’d like our users to receive trivia facts for all sorts of numbers.
 Users should be able to ask:

-> Alexa, ask NumberFacts about <number>
+> Alexa, ask Number Facts about {Number}

-Where `<number>` is any number.
+Where `{Number}` is any number.
 Our users should hear a response concerning that number, and that number only.

 To do this, we need to provide a parameter to our Intent and Utterance.
 In Alexa’s terminology, we provide parameters as **Slots**.
 Slots need a **name** and a **type**.

 Let's start from the Utterance: what we want our users to be able to say.
 To reference a Slot in an Utterance, we use curly brackets ({}) around the name we will use for that Slot.

 ```
-NumberFacts about {Number}
+NumberFact about {Number}
 ```

 Now let's add that Slot into our Intent Schema, with the same name we're referencing in our Utterance: `Number`.